-This dark chocolate berry oatmeal bake features 2 Driscoll’s berries: raspberries and blackberries.
-Raspberries and blackberries are lower in calorie fruits that are packed with essential vitamins and minerals.
+This dark chocolate berry oatmeal bake features two Driscoll’s berries: raspberries and blackberries.
+Raspberries and blackberries are lower calorie fruits that are packed with essential vitamins and minerals.
 Blackberries are 43 calories per cup and raspberries are 52 calories per cup.
 This makes them both super nutrient dense foods AKA superfoods.
 Both berries are currently growing in Mexico, closer to the equator.
 It’s cool to see these berries everywhere right now in Minnesota.
-Check your local Trader Joe’s, Target, Fresh Thyme, and Whole Foods; that’s where I’ve seen them recently.
+Check your local Trader Joe’s, Target, Fresh Thyme, and Whole Foods.
+These are the places where I’ve seen them recently.

 - rolled oats

 - almond milk